 - For short-term disability: Does the insurance include coverage for paid leave?
 Under what conditions?

-Other Options for Supplemental Maternity Insurance
+Other Options for Maternity Insurance

 Medicaid offers some options for maternity and childbirth.
 You can apply for Medicaid at any time, not just during open enrollment.
 If you do not qualify for Medicaid, you may still qualify for Pregnancy-Related Medicaid.
 Otherwise, you may: